 Throughout its history, the college has enjoyed an ongoing relationship with the Methodist Church, which has prompted several growths for the college over the years.
 More than 150 years after its institution, Tennessee Wesleyan College has never lost its identity and place as an important center of learning in Southeast Tennessee.

 Tennessee Wesleyan provides outstanding educational opportunities for its students.
-The college offers more than thirty undergraduate majors, a graduate program, and an evening degree completion program for professional advancement.
-TWC also offers a renowned nursing program with an off-site campus in Knoxville, Tenn., which provides exceptional educational and clinical opportunities for those seeking a nursing degree.
+The college offers more than thirty undergraduate majors, two graduate programs, and an evening degree completion program for professional advancement.
+TWC also offers a renowned nursing program with an instructional site in Knoxville, Tenn., which provides exceptional educational and clinical opportunities for those seeking a nursing degree.

 Today, Tennessee Wesleyan proudly continues its tradition of providing students with the excellent resources and support they need to learn..serve..lead…and believe.

 - East Tennessee Wesleyan College (1866-1867)